Samsung Galaxy Buds Pro review: The new best

 The Galaxy Buds Pro are clearly AirPods Pro competitors, or vice versa — the spec sheets are nearly identical — but if you're an Android user, I don't recommend considering Apple's wireless earbuds.

 While I think Samsung's taken the crown back from Jabra for the best wireless earbuds, I would still recommend giving the Elite 85t a look before ordering the Buds Pro, especially for their better sound quality and cleaner transparency mode.
-At $230, they're a bit more expensive but often go on sale during the year.
+With the price finally dropping to a more palatable $150 from the original $230, they are definitely worth taking a look at.

-At $110, last year's Galaxy Buds+ are still a viable and affordable alternative to the Pro if you don't need active noise cancelation or heavy water resistance, and prefer a bassier sound profile and long battery life.
+At $160, the newer Galaxy Buds 2 are very much worth consideration and an affordable alternative to the Pro if you don't need Voice Detect or heavy water resistance.

 Samsung Galaxy Buds Pro Should you buy them?

-Note: This article was originally published in January 2021.
-It was updated in December 2021 with the following changes.